The East Coast

 *In June 2015, a terrorist attack took place at Port El Kantaoui, near Sousse, in which a number of foreign tourists were killed.
 Security has been dramatically increased at resorts in this region and tourists are advised to pay close attention to travel warnings and recommendations from official government sources before travel to Tunisia.*

 The captivating holiday resort town of Sousse lies on Tunisia's east coast, about two hours drive south of the capital, Tunis.
-From the 9th century onwards the Phoenicians, Byzantines, Arabs and Romans discovered the delights of this fertile spot, dubbed 'the pearl of the Sahel' in ancient times, and today the mild climate, beautiful Mediterranean shoreline and warm people work their magic on holidaymakers from Europe.
+From the 9th century onwards, the Phoenicians, Byzantines, Arabs, and Romans all discovered the delights of this fertile spot.
+Dubbed 'the pearl of the Sahel' in ancient times, today its mild climate and beautiful Mediterranean shoreline work their magic on holidaymakers from all over Europe.

-Visitors to Sousse are spoilt for choice when it comes to dining out, with a variety of options available from pizza and tapas to French cuisine, but most holidaymakers rave in particular about the popular local staple dish, Couscous (steamed semolina grains), which comes in various combinations.
+Visitors to Sousse are spoilt for choice when it comes to dining out, with a variety of options available like pizza, tapas, and French cuisine.
+Couscous is a local staple.
 Most of the better restaurants are located inside the luxury hotels; others are within walking distance of wherever you are staying.

 Many visitors have complained that shopkeepers in the medina are overbearing, and even frightening, in their persistence.
 There have also been reports of pickpockets being active in the alleyways.